 |EDU 6312 School Law||EDU 6323 Introduction to Exceptional Learners|

-Hold a Bachelor's degree from an accredited college or university with a minimum 3.0 GPA.
+Hold a Bachelor’s degree from an accredited university with a minimum 3.0 GPA.

-Have a minimum of 12 hours in Bible or attend a 3-clock hour Christian Worldview Seminar.
+Have a minimum of 12 hours in Bible / Theology and/or Christian worldview.

 Complete the GRE (Graduate Record Exam) prior to the completion of 12 hours of master’s course work.

 Minimum Score Quantitative Reasoning....135

 Complete a supervised writing assignment prior to or during the completion of six hours of master’s course work.
 This assignment is designed to gauge the student’s written proficiency.

 Official transcript for each of your earned degrees at the undergraduate or graduate level as well as transcripts from all undergraduate programs attended.

 Two recommendations from individuals other than your family that can attest to your character and ability to complete a Master’s level degree.

 Submit a $50 non-refundable application fee.